This is such a good photo of me and Bob Summerwill that I just want to show it!

 Your comments are invited!

-InfoQ.com will publish the presentation in their unique format, featuring synchronized video & transcript during the first week of July, 2018.
+InfoQ.com published the presentation in their unique format, featuring synchronized video & transcript.
 A full-length (70 minute) version of this presentation was recorded at IBM Ottawa on May 28, 2018; a video is expected shortly.
 Here are the slides for the full-length version.

 Mike can tailor this subject matter for various audiences, please contact him if you would like him to address a group that your are associated with.